I Like Fun

-I Like Fun is the twentieth studio album from New York City-based alternative rock band They Might Be Giants, released on January 19, 2018.
+I Like Fun is the twentieth studio album from American alternative rock band They Might Be Giants, released on January 19, 2018.

 Background

 The band began recording on April 3, 2017, at Reservoir Studios (former site of Skyline Studios), using the same studio space the band used to record Flood.
-In October 2017, the band confirmed the album was scheduled to be released January 19, 2018, along with the return of their Dial-A-Song service.
+In October 2017, the band confirmed the album was scheduled to be released on January 19, 2018, along with the return of their Dial-A-Song service.

 The album's track listing was revealed on October 23, alongside an early download of the track "I Left My Body".

 Release

-Before the release of the full album, 3 songs, with 1 having a music video, were uploaded to YouTube, with their uploads to iTunes following shortly afterward.
-The songs were, in order of release, "I Left My Body" (October 23, 2017),"Last Wave" (December 1, 2017), and "All Time What", the one with the music video (January 3, 2018).
+Before the release of the full album, three songs—one with a music video—were uploaded to YouTube, with uploads to iTunes following shortly afterward.
+The songs were, in order of release, "I Left My Body", "Last Wave" (December 1, 2017), and "All Time What" (January 3, 2018), the latter of which featured a video.

 I Like Fun was available for pre-release streaming on January 11, 2018.
 The album was released physically and digitally on January 19, 2018.

 After the release of the full album, as part of Dial-A-Song 2018, They Might Be Giants continued to release videos for all but three of the songs.
+A music video for the title track "I Like Fun" was created by Canadian artist Joren Cull.
+A music video for "The Greatest" starring Nick Offerman was released on January 31.

 Track listing

 Personnel

+Credits adapted from CD liner notes.